 I’m a certified teacher, freelance artist, and writer.
 My husband and I lead a Mini-Church group for adults at Fellowship Alliance Chapel in Medford, NJ.
 We’re thankful to be a part of this group and church for over 12 years.
 Presently, I work for Cameron Press LLC and assist FAC with taking photographs and writing articles for Fellowship Alliance Chapel’s Connection magazine.
 Each month I have the honor of interviewing pastors, leaders, and volunteers, and putting together Ministry Profiles for numerous groups and ministries.
 I also enjoy helping my husband with creative projects for clients who need services in graphic design, photography, website, video production, and even fun Art Camps for children at Josh Street Design

 I created this website to allow us to share how we are growing both emotionally and spiritually.
 Writing and recording our journey towards maturity is very beneficial for us and others.
 Our words are a powerful way to encourage and inspire people to grow, and our stories give us a chance to reflect and see God in the midst of our joy and pain.
-Recently, I was given the wonderful chance to write for the Eyes of the Heart Ministries.
+One day I was honored to be given the wonderful chance to write for the Eyes of the Heart Ministries.
 I felt led to share about what God taught me in my marriage.
-You may read it down below:
+You may read about it down below:

 My husband and I both came from Christian homes and accepted Christ into each of our hearts when we were very young.
 When we first got married, I was extremely committed to trying to grow both emotionally and spiritually.
 However, my husband will tell you that he was not.
 I found myself frequently reminding him to read the Bible and pray with me.
 I also invited him to many small group meetings and encouraged him to attend various church functions.
 I genuinely wanted to help him grow and become a strong spiritual leader in our home.

 When we had children, my desire for him to change his behavior became even stronger.
 Some of his behavior caused a great deal of pain in my life and I didn’t want him to have a negative influence on our children.
 My husband knew his behavior was damaging to our relationship, but often expressed to me his inability to change his ways.